 Meeting agendas set the course for your time together.
-It establishes expectations, lets everyone know what you’re about to cover, and keeps the meeting on track.
+Agenda items create expectations, and let everyone know what you’re about to cover, thereby keeping the meeting on track.

 Whether it’s a sales meeting agenda or a client meeting agenda, it should have clear objectives.
 What key talking points do you need to cover?
-What updates do different team members need to provide?
+What action items and updates do different team members need to provide?
 What work should be prepped before the meeting begins?

 Make sure your agenda is a collaborative effort.
 Get feedback from other meeting participants, especially those that might have something to contribute, then drop your agenda in your team communication platform to gather feedback.

 Did you know?
 The RingCentral app integrates with file storage platforms like Google Drive, Dropbox, or Box right into your conversation.
 If you need to get feedback quickly, just pop your agenda into the thread.